ydakuka/awesome-sinatra/README.md

   and recipes for developing Sinatra web applications.
 * [Sinatra in the wild](https://github.com/sinatra/sinatra.github.com/blob/main/wild.markdown) - Various
   applications, extensions and websites built with Sinatra.

+## Code Reloading

+> **Note:** The code you changed will not take effect until you restart the server.
+Please restart the server every time you change or use a code reloader like rerun or rack-unreloader.

+* [rerun](https://github.com/alexch/rerun) - Restarts your app when a file changes.
+* [rack-unreloader](https://github.com/jeremyevans/rack-unreloader) - Automatic reloading of Rack applications in development.

 ## Generators